Geography of Bahrain: Geographical setting and islands

-In addition to Bahrain Island, other islands of significance include Nabih Saleh, which is northwest of Sitrah; Jidda Island and Umm as Sabaan, to the north of Umm a Nasan; and a group of islands, the largest of which is Hawar, near the coast of Qatar.
+In addition to Bahrain Island, other islands of significance include Nabih Saleh, which is northwest of Sitra; Jidda Island and Umm as Sabaan, to the north of Umm an Nasan; and the Hawar Islands archipelago – a group of islands to the south, the largest of which is Hawar, near the coast of Qatar.
 Nabih Saleh contains several freshwater springs that are used to irrigate the island's the extensive date palm groves.
-The rocky islet of Jiddah formerly housed the state prison but has now been converted to a holiday resort.
-Hawar and the fifteen small islands near it are the subject of a territorial dispute between Bahrain and Qatar.
+The rocky islet of Jiddah formerly housed the state prison but has now been converted to a private residence. the Hawar Islands archipelago used to be the subject of a territorial dispute between Bahrain and Qatar.
 Hawar is nineteen kilometres long and about one and one-half kilometres wide.
-The other islands (such as the Al Garum Islands) are uninhabited and are nesting sites for a variety of migratory birds.
+The other islands (such as the Al Garum Islands to the North) are uninhabited and are nesting sites for a variety of migratory birds.

 In Bahrain forest cover is around 1% of the total land area, equivalent to 700 hectares (ha) of forest in 2020, up from 220 hectares (ha) in 1990.
 For the year 2015, 100% of the forest area was reported to be under public ownership.